 You can always undo the changes you've made locally before you commit them:

-Also by default GoLand suggests adding each newly created file under version control.
-You can change this behavior in the When files files are created/deleted settings.using
+Also, by default GoLand suggests adding each newly created file under version control.
+You can change this behavior in When files are created and When files are deleted settings respectively.using

 Undo the last commit

 GoLand allows you to undo the last commit in the current branch.

 Open the Git tool window Alt+9 and switch to the Log tab.